 access - Provides direct access to the internet (ie can be used to ssh, sftp or ftp direct to any internet site).
 As the gateway, it is should only be used for running applications which require direct access to the internet.

-abda - An Opteron.
+abda - Dell Opteron.
 Model 275 (2.2GHz) dual core processor running Red Hat Enterprise Linux WS 3.
-It is intended for running of larger jobs and so should not be used for routine tasks such as reading mail or browsing the internet.

 There are many other workstations/servers scattered around the School, intended primarily for research groups of individuals who are working in a particular area.
 Some of these are quite powerful will run your applications faster than the main servers depending on the loads on the various machines.